joshiebooming/alx-system_engineering-devops/0x01-shell_permissions/README.md

 script that prints all the groups the current user is part of
 3. New owner
-Write a script that creates an empty file called hello
+Write a script that creates an empty file called hello script that adds execute permission to the owner of the file hello